-The Hebrew Bible contains a rich tapestry of ideas worked out over centuries by the biblical authors.
-In addition to communicating God’s instruction to His people, we see their thinking on display through their rigorous, systematic thoughts about the nature of reality and how humans can understand reality.
+The Hebrew Bible contains a rich tapestry of ideas that the biblical authors worked out over centuries.
+In addition to communicating God’s instruction to His people, these authors developed rigorous, systematic thoughts about the nature of reality and knowledge.
 These thoughts aren’t just musings; the authors advocate a way of understanding reality.
-Both their ideas and the way they arrived at those ideas is “Hebraic thought.”
+Their ideas, together with the way they arrived at those ideas, constitute “Hebraic thought.”

 In scholarship, this has traditionally been referred to as “biblical theology,” but it’s Hebraic thought because it comes to us in the ancient language of Hebrew and for Hebrew people—later adapted into other cultures and languages.

 We experience the consequences of this in our churches.
-Our theology thins as we treat biblical stories as if they were Aesop’s Fables, stand-alone stories with a single moral to be learned, unaware of the sophisticated system of thought tying them all together.
-Perceiving that the Scriptures lack relevance and savvy, we turn elsewhere in our culture’s philosophical traditions for guidance.
-Being shaped by these other traditions, we deepen our dependence on cultural philosophies of independence and fairness while growing numb to Scripture’s voice on matters such as justice, technology, and politics.
+Our theology thins when we treat biblical stories as if they were Aesop’s Fables, stand-alone stories with a single moral to be learned, unaware of the sophisticated system of thought tying them all together.
+Believing that Scripture lacks relevance and sophistication, we turn elsewhere in our culture’s philosophical traditions for guidance.
+Being shaped by these other traditions, we deepen our dependence on cultural philosophies of personal autonomy and fairness while growing numb to Scripture’s voice on matters such as justice, technology, and politics.

-Fundamental presuppositions of Western thought—from the existence of the weekend to the conviction that all humans are created equal—hail from the ancient Israelites, distinctly not Greece.
-In order to understand the world in which we now live, we must understand Hebraic thought and its influence on Western development.
+Fundamental presuppositions of Western thought—from the existence of the weekend to the conviction that all humans are created equal—hail from the ancient Israelites, not Greece.
+To understand the world we now live in, we must understand Hebraic thought and its influence on Western development.

 The boundary between the ancient world and the modern is to be traced, not in the Aegean or the middle Mediterranean, but in the pages of the Old Testament, where we find revealed Israel’s attainments in the realms of thought, her facility in literary expression, her profound religious insights, and her standards of individual and social ethics.1Italics mine.
 William A. Irwin, The Intellectual Adventure of Ancient Man, 224.

-The Hebrew Bible contains within it a sophisticated and heretofore largely overlooked intellectual tradition that must be taken seriously in the history of Western thought, and can be appreciated by devout Christians, educated skeptics, scholars and laypeople alike.
+The Hebrew Bible contains a sophisticated and heretofore largely overlooked intellectual tradition that must be taken seriously in the history of Western thought, and can be appreciated by devout Christians and Jews, educated skeptics, scholars, and laypeople alike.

 People have always studied the intellectual world of the Bible, thinking about how concepts are developed and connected across the biblical texts.
 This is done by looking at how Scripture deals consistently, across the canon, with central human concerns such as ethics, politics, rationality, science, anthropology, and more.